PAST2212/domainthreat/README.md

 # **Features**
+**Key & CSV Output Features**
+- Check if domain is parked or not (experimental state)
+- Subdomain enumeration via crt.sh, dnsdumpster and subdomain.center
+- Check website status by http status codes
+- Check if domain is ready for receiving mails (by mx record) or ready for sending mails (by SPF record and dmarc record)
+- Keyword detection in (english translated) source codes of newly registered domains via HTML Title, Description and HTML Keywords Tag - even if they are in other languages by using different translators (normalized to english per default)
+  ==> This is to cover needs of international companies and foreign-speaking markets
+- IDN / Homoglyph Detection
+- Daily CSV export into a calender week based CSV file (can be filtered by dates)<br>

+**Other Features**
-- Multithreading (50 workers by defaul) & Multiprocessing
+- Multithreading (50 workers by default) & Multiprocessing
 - False Positive Reduction Instruments (e.g. self defined Blacklists, Thresholds depending on string lenght)
-- brand name searches on websites which do not contain the brand itself in domain name
-- IDN / Homoglyph Detection
-- CSV Export
-- Subdomains Scans via Certificate Transparency Logs.
-Beware of Rate Limits
-- Find domains that are identical or confusingly similar to your name/brand/mailing domain name/etc.
+- Keyword detection in source code of newly registered domains which neither contain brands in domain names nor are similar registered
 - Mix of Edit-based and Token-based textdistance algorithms to increase result quality by considering degree of freedom in choosing variations of domain names from attacker side
-- Keyword Searches in Page Source Codes (HTML Title Tag and HTML Description Tag and HTML Keywords Tag), even if they are in other languages (using different translators as fallback due to rate limits - english per default).
-This is to cover needs of international companies and foreign-speaking markets / websites.
-- MX- and A-Record lookups are included but not activated by default (Will update the functions in future).
-- Sequence-based Fuzzy Matching Algorithm Longest Common Substring is included but not activated by default.
+- Sequence-based algorithm "Longest Common Substring" is already included but not activated by default
 - Possibility to change pre-defined thresholds of fuzzy-matching algorithms if you want to<br>

 # **Principles**
 **1. Basic Domainmonitoring**<br>